 Co-signing is generally risky, so it may be hard to find somebody willing to put their credit on the line for you.

 Borrow From Friends or Family

-Borrowing from people you know can complicate relationships, but sometimes it’s the best option for avoiding high-cost loans.
+Borrowing from people you know can complicate relationships but sometimes, it’s the best option for avoiding high-cost loans.
 If somebody is willing to help you, consider the pros and cons, and think about how things will go if you’re unable to repay your loan.
 The IRS requires that you and your family member create a signed document that includes the loan’s repayment period and a minimum interest rate.
-If you can, set up a free consultation with a CPA and ask her or him what the tax implications of the loan could look like for you and the person lending to you.
+If you can, set up a free consultation with a CPA and ask them what the tax implications of the loan could look like for you and the person lending to you.